NFYK13015U Magnetism and Magnetic Materials

 The student should be able to

-- Describe the principles in a series of magnetic measurement techniques including magnetization, susceptibility, Mossbauer spectroscopy, NMR, muon spin ressonance, and neutron scattering
+- describe the principles in a series of magnetic measurement techniques including magnetization, susceptibility, Mossbauer spectroscopy, and neutron scattering

-The course gives an introduction to selected experimental techniques for studying magnetic materials, currently used by research groups in the Copenhagen area.
+The course gives an introduction to the theory of magnetism and magnetic materials, as well as to the relevant experimental techniques which are currently used by research groups in the Copenhagen area.
 The course will comprise the topics: